mapy1874/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Computer Science senior graduating this December at UNC Chapel Hill.
-I serve as a software developer at [RENCI](https://renci.org/) this fall besides being a three-semester Learning Assistant of Algorithms&Analysis.
-During 2021 summer, I developed trading software at [Credit Suisse](https://www.credit-suisse.com/) as a tech analyst intern.
+I serve as a software developer at [RENCI](https://renci.org/) this fall besides being a Learning Assistant of COMP421 (Databases).
+During 2021 summer, I developed trading software at [Credit Suisse](https://www.credit-suisse.com/) as a software engineer intern.
 Before that, I conducted research on eye tracking with [Prof. Gary Bishop](https://www.cs.unc.edu/~gb/).
 I enjoy a good Netflix binge but can also be found on fountain pen shows.

 **I am actively seeking 2022 full-time software engineer opportunities.**